Oliverhf/full-stack-todo-list/README.md

 ## Main goal of this project

-Build a full stack application using React, GraphQL and Phoenix.
+Build a full stack application using React, GraphQL, Phoenix and PostgreSQL.
+____
 To start your Phoenix server:

   * Install dependencies with `mix deps.get`